 Step 3: Right-click the MBR disk that you want to change, and then click "Convert to GPT disk" to fix 3TB hard drive only showing 746GB in Windows 10.

 However, is it possible to convert MBR disk to GPT without data loss?

 Want to know the best part?

 Here, to complete this conversion without data loss, you can try using MiniTool Partition Wizard since it offers high security as well as excellent performance.
-This professional partition manager has six editions and it is compatible with many operating systems including Windows 7/8/10, and Windows Server 2003/2008/2012/2016.
+This professional partition is compatible with many operating systems including Windows 7/8/10, and Windows Server 2003/2008/2012/2016.

-Before you start to fix 3TB drive only shows 746GB issue in Windows 10, please download MiniTool Partition Wizard Free Edition (only free works for the conversion on data disk) from its official website and install it on the computer.
+Before you start to fix 3TB drive only shows 746GB issue in Windows 10, please download MiniTool Partition Wizard Free Edition (only free works for the conversion on data disk) and install it on the computer.
 If your OS disk meets 3TB drive not showing full capacity issue, its Professional Edition should be chosen.
 Click to learn the edition comparison.